Nextech AR Amends Terms of Public Offering of Units

 About Nextech AR Solutions Corp.

-Nextech AR Solutions (OTCQX: NEXCF) (CSE: NTAR) (FSE: EP2) is a diversified augmented reality, AI technology company that leverages proprietary AI to create 3D experiences for the metaverse.
+Nextech AR Solutions NEXCF NTAR EP is a diversified augmented reality, AI technology company that leverages proprietary AI to create 3D experiences for the metaverse.
 Its main businesses are creating 3D WebAR photorealistic models for the Prime Ecommerce Marketplace as well as many other online retailers.
 The company develops or acquires what it believes is disruptive technology and once commercialized spins them out as stand alone public companies issuing a stock dividend to shareholders while retaining a significant ownership stake in the public spin-out.

 On 10/26/2022, Nextech AR completed its first spin-out of an augmented reality wayfinding solution company called ARway.
 Nextech AR retained a control ownership in ARway Corp. with 13 million shares, or a 50% stake.
-ARway is currently listed on the Canadian Securities Exchange (CSE:ARWY), in USA on the (OTC: ARWYF) and Internationally on the Frankfurt Stock Exchange (FSE: E65).
+ARway is currently listed on the Canadian Securities Exchange ARWY, in USA on the ARWYF and Internationally on the Frankfurt Stock Exchange (FSE: E65).

 On 12/14/2022, Nextech AR announced its proposed second spinout of Toggle3D, an artificial intelligence (A) powered 3D design studio, to compete with Adobe.
 Toggle3D is expected to be public in the first half of 2023.